Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Maximizing Diversity in Ensemble-Based Deep Q-Learning

 \subsection{Training Algorithm}

 Using the regularization functions defined above, we can develop diversity-regularized variants of the the MaxminDQN and EnsembleDQN algorithms.
-The training technique is identical to the algorithms described in~\cite{Lan-2020-ICLR} and~\cite{Anschel-2017-ICML}, with a regularization term added to the loss of the Q-functions.
+The training technique is identical to the algorithms described in~\citep{Lan-2020-ICLR} and~\citep{Anschel-2017-ICML}, with a regularization term added to the loss of the Q-functions.
 The loss term for $i$-th Q-function with parameters $\psi_i$ is:

 where $Y$ is the target value calculated using either~\Cref{eq:ensemble_target} or~\Cref{eq:maxmin_target} depending on the algorithm, $\mathcal{I}$ is the regularizer of choice from the list above and $\lambda$ is the regularization weight.
-Notice that the regularization term appears with a negative sign, as the regularizers are essentially inequality metrics that we want to maximize instead of minimizing.
-For completeness, the algorithm can be found in~\Cref{sec:algorithms}.
+Notice that the regularization term appears with a negative sign, as the regularizers are essentially inequality metrics that we want to maximize.
+For completeness, the algorithm are shown in~\Cref{sec:algorithms}.